harystyleseze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This task is to change directory to previous one.
+This task is to print list contents in current, parent of working, and boot directories.